adykaaa/httplog/README.md

 Small but powerful structured logging package for HTTP request logging in Go.

-I modified it so that it takes the logger as a pointer and won't have to create a new copy of it, and also set sane defaults that I'm gonna use for my project.
+Did a quick and dirty modification of this package.
+Now it uses a passed in configured Logger, instead of returning a new one, and taking it in as a value.
+I'm mostly using Zerolog anyways in my projects, and I'm going to configure it elsewhere, and want the logging middleware to adapt.
+Now it does